 I’m lying on an emergency room bed, writhing in agony, screaming in pain, as though my insides are being torn to shreds.
 I curl up my body, protecting myself from the evil inner force that resides within me, stabbing me, shocking my organs.
-My mind is frantic, confused, manic.
+My mind is frantic, confused, and manic.
 Lights and sounds mix together around me and I close my eyes to minimize the sensory overload.
 The white sheets under me feel scratchy and irksome, I can’t deal with any added discomfort.
 Searing pain bubbles within me, threatening to boil over, and when it does, I let out a scream from the very depths of my soul.

 I hear a voice and attempt agonizingly to open my eyes.
-A women in a white coat stands in front of me, arms crossed in a stance that conveys a mixture of disdain and apathy.
+A woman in a white coat stands in front of me, arms crossed in a stance that conveys a mixture of disdain and apathy.

 “Rachel,” she demands, her voice both indifferent and annoyed, “want to tell me why you’re here?”